 The My Brother, My Sister soundtrack includes music by Valerio Calisse, Letizia Pennacchini and Marco Conidi.
-This info article contains spoilers for Roberto Capucci’s Netflix movie (Mio fratello mia sorella).
+This info article contains spoilers and song details for Roberto Capucci’s 2021 Netflix movie.
 Visit the Vague Visages Soundtracks of Cinema section for more music guides.

 My Brother, My Sister stars Alessandro Preziosi as Nik and Claudia Pandolfi as Tesla, respectively.
 The estranged siblings reunite in Rome and must live together because of their late father’s wishes.
 Nik and Tesla intend to play nice for just one year; however, they realize that life is better when they’re together.
 The Netflix movie includes big musical moments, as several of the main characters are accomplished musicians, and the soundtrack complements the drama with a variety of orchestral pieces and Italian pop hits.
 Here’s every featured song in My Brother, My Sister.

 Read More at VV — Soundtracks of Television: ‘Intimacy’

 My Brother, My Sister Soundtrack: Every Song in the 2021 Netflix Movie

 - “Ave Maria” by Johann Sebastian Bach (00:00:00): The My Brother, My Sister soundtrack song scores the opening sequence.
 Giada (Caterina Murino) arrives at Giulio’s funeral and speaks with Tesla.
 The music fades when Nik arrives wearing sunglasses.

 - “Duetto Dei Fiori” by Roberta Frighi (00:09:00): Nik jogs in the street.
 A slo-mo aesthetic stylizes the scene.
 An overhead shot captures the Colosseum.